danielharrell/SumLect2015/Lost_Idea_LA.md

 killing liberal education, whether it be liberals or conservatives or technology or the economy.
-And it is hard to envision a defense of liberal education without such a distinction.
+And it is hard to envision a defense of liberal education without such a distinction, even if headlines draw it simplistically.
 For if liberal education itself were somehow the threat, then death might well be liberal education's best defense, but in defeat.
-No surprise, then, that those of us devoted to liberal education will take its threats as if these came from without.
+No surprise, then, that those of us devoted to liberal education are likely to conceive its threats as if these came from outside it.
 For this makes most immediate sense of a defense that succeeds only if liberal education survives.

 Still, the more seriously you take such threats, the harder it can be to cast them in external terms, or capture in a headline.
+The fate of liberal education, after all, will not be decided in opinion columns, but in choices made by each of us, from a first-person vantage-point, about the best education.
+The best education, that is, for *my* son, or *my* daughter, or *me*.
+In this respect, those of us devoted to liberal education are no different from those of us dismissive of it.
+And in this same respect, the threat to liberal education cannot lie outside it; for the threat, in this sense, is to have answered for ourselves a question, perhaps *the* question, that liberal education obliges us to
+ask: what does it mean to be educated?

+But liberal education still in need of defense from a choice to pursue a STEM field.
+WE have done this by identifying freedom, and in question.)
+(Ask this question to pursue a liberal education, but does this mean liberal education is committed to questions or answers in being defended.)

+From here I should try to describe how this leads to an internal threat
-And this leads to a kind of paradox.
+(And this can lead to a kind of paradox: maybe put this later?
+Or rewrite?)
 To see what I mean, consider [the announcement](<http://www.sjc.edu/programs-and-events/santa-fe/50th-anniversary-conference/>) St. John's College made for a conference it hosted in Santa Fe last October.
 The stated question of the conference was